 A properly-administered RBAC system enables administrators and end-users to carry out a range of authorised operations, yet at the same time retaining flexibility.
 It offers a powerful mechanism to reduce the cost, complexity, and risk of assigning the wrong permissions to users.
 System administrators can also control access at a level of abstraction that is natural to the way that enterprises typically conduct business, and make a significant difference in the simplification of the development and maintenance of provisioning processes.

-So, let’s explore the 6 MAC/RBAC tools at hand.
-For each tool we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources and reviews.
+Let’s explore the 5 MAC/RBAC tools at hand.
+For each tool we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.

 |SELinux||Security enhancement to Linux|